friskaam/friskaam/README.md

 ### Hi there 👋

-I am a second year student at Universitas Wijaya Kusuma Surabaya, majoring in Informatics with a strong passion for Web development and Data Analytics.
+I am a second year student at Universitas Wijaya Kusuma Surabaya, majoring in Informatics with a strong passion for Backend development and Data Analytics.

 - 🌱 I’m currently learning Backend development & Mobile development
 - 👯 I’m looking to collaborate on any projects